chrisgid/pasta-strike/README.md

 The maximum amount of characters you can type into CS:GO's chat is 127 \***if**\* they are from the standard (not extended) [ASCII Character Set](https://ascii.cl/).

-The chat in CS:GO takes a maximum of 127 bytes, so if a character is not in the standard ASCII set (like an emoji ☜) it can take up to 4 bytes of information.
+The chat in CS:GO takes a maximum of 127 bytes with standard ASCII characters taking up 1 byte.
+If a character is not in the standard ASCII set (like an emoji ☜) it can take up to 4 bytes of information.

 You can check how many bytes there are in a string of characters here: https://mothereff.in/byte-counter.
 If you paste a copypasta with emojis into the counter you will see the character and byte counts differ.